strigo/vscode-linear-extension/README.md

 ## Contributions

-All contribution are welcome :)
+All contributions are welcome :)